LeonardoLeiteMeira/hello_world_platform_channel_flutter/README.md

 # platform_channel_test

-Simple example to access platform channel on flutter.
-I used the reference in [documentation](https://docs.flutter.dev/development/platform-integration/platform-channels?tab=android-channel-java-tab) to access native Java code.
+Simple example to access the platform channel on flutter.
+I used the reference in the [documentation](https://docs.flutter.dev/development/platform-integration/platform-channels?tab=android-channel-java-tab) to access native Java code.

 ---